eraofchaos/eraofchaos.github.io/Items/CONSUMABLES.md

 ---
-title: "Era of Chaos - Consumables"
+title: "Era of Chaos Item - Consumables"
 permalink: /Items/Consumables/
 excerpt: "List of ALL Consumables in Era of Chaos"
 last_modified_at: 2020-12-11